Hasbro and Sterling Publishing hired me to write

 I was actually the first programmer in the world to solve Connect-Four, although Victor Allis solved it a few weeks later.
 He deserves the credit: while I had a peculiar fascination with the game itself, he used it as a test bed for non-routine heuristics which he has since applied successfully to much harder games like Go-Moku.
 We solved Connect-Four in 1987.

 Victor and I had never heard of each other until I posted news of my solution on an Internet bulletin board, and certainly didn't know we were engaged in a race!
 Nevertheless I am proud that I completed my solution a few weeks before Victor.
 The ``proof'' of that fact is very simple: I'd wasted several days of computer time looking for First Player victory in the opening D1 e1 E2 e3 E4.
-For those who love to play nostalgic games like Connect Four, Jackpotjoy Bingo games are another can't miss classic that provides hours of entertainment.
 (This search was fruitless: First Player has already misplayed in this variation.)
 Victor was engaged in the same fruitless search and responded to my bulletin with ``How should First Player respond after D1 e1?''